JohnSnowLabs/johnsnowlabs/docs/en/alab/annotation.md

 ### Relation Extraction

-Creating relations with the Annotation Lab is very simple.
+Creating relations with the Generative AI Lab is very simple.
 First, click on any one labeled entity, then press the <es>r</es> key and click on the second labeled entity.

 <img class="image image__shadow" src="/assets/images/annotation_lab/4.2.0/rel_ann-min.gif" style="width:100%;"/>